pfdubois/BridgeBidding/source/AdvancedMajor.rst

 bid is mild interest in slam, and just bidding game shows no slam interest.
 But it isn't a simple agreement, because when is 3N just to play?

-See Larry Cohen's discussion at
-`Serious 3N <https://www.larryco.com/bridge-articles/serious-3nt>` for his
-thoughts on this expert-level convention.
+See Larry Cohen's discussion at www.larryco.com for his thoughts on this expert-level convention.
 Of course, bridge players being bridge players, there is also Non-Serious 3N.

 Jordan All The Time
 -------------------